How to Treat Social Anxiety Without Medication: What Worked for Me

 5. I Took Charge and Set Limits in Social Situations.

-During therapy I realized that much of my anxiety during social situations stemmed from a lack of control.
+During therapy, I realized that much of my anxiety during social situations stemmed from a lack of control.
 I dreaded going to parties and staying hour after hour with no end in sight.
-Now my husband and I make a game plan before any social event, setting a reasonable time for our exit -- typically 2-3 hours.
+Now my husband and I make a game plan before any social event, setting a reasonable time for our exit — typically 2-3 hours.
 If we want to stay longer, we've worked out body signals to communicate this to one another.

 In the past, I've also felt trapped and cornered by people who talk excessively to me.
 It made me feel so helpless that I just avoided the situations.
-Now, I know how to smile politely, give them a pat on the shoulder, and say as I leave: “It was so great getting a chance to catch up with you.”
+Now, I know how to smile politely, give them a pat on the shoulder, and say as I leave, “It was so great getting a chance to catch up with you.”
 It works every time, and I no longer feel like a prisoner at parties.

 Final Thoughts on Combating Social Anxiety

 Throughout my life, social anxiety stopped me from experiencing many new people and new adventures.
 It limited my choices.
 But now, in the sixth decade of my life, I finally have a handle on it.
 I'm not overcome with fear and doubt like I once was.
-The tools I learned in cognitive-behavior therapy have served me well, and I continue to make progress every day.
+The tools I learned in cognitive behavioral therapy have served me well, and I continue to make progress every day.

 Written by An Expert Who Understands Social Anxiety Inside and Out

 Do yourself a favor and buy this book.
 I wish I had before spending seven years taking an anti-anxiety drug that flattened my emotions, made me gain weight, and did nothing to solve the real problem.
 This book focuses on concrete steps — based on cognitive behavioral techniques — to conquer your fears and insecurities.
 I highly recommend it.